yaelhayem/TDSADH18/docs/IsabellaYorkvilleArticle.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The project, according to Jean Solomon, should attract an upper-middle-class clientele, families and singles.
 The construction manager is Tishman Realty & Construction.
 The architects are Sehuman, Claman, Lichenstein & Efron, with the firm of Skidmore, Owings & Merrill as design consultants.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;''THIS is the new area for continuing development,'' said Mrs. Solomon, who owns Solomon Equities with her husband, David Solomon.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;''**T**HIS is the new area for continuing development,'' said Mrs. Solomon, who owns Solomon Equities with her husband, David Solomon.
 The couple are completing Tower 49, an office building at Madison Avenue between 48th and 49th Streets.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Glenwood Management will start next spring on two luxury residential rental high- rise projects totaling 498 units at York Avenue between 90th and 92nd Streets.